Thursday, July 23, 2020

 It also gets harder to imagine the scenery as it becomes too fantastic.
 If my character now must travel in dimensions populated with bizarre demons under purple suns, I have no reference in my experience.
 At best I can refer to some movie.

 It gets harder and harder to immerse in role-play, as your time is increasingly absorbed by the administrative task of managing all your spells, feats, magic items and powers.
-Attunement and concentration at least provide some repite here.
+Attunement and concentration at least provide some respite here.

 3. You don't need twenty levels to tell an epic story